Zeroes: Structural and Incidental: Ordinal or Keep

 "Rating Scale= ....
 Keep" Retain unused non-extreme categories in the ordinal categorization.

 When "Rating Scale= ....
 Keep", missing categories are retained in the rating scale (or partial credit), so maintaining the raw score ordering.
 But missing categories require arbitrarily extreme Rasch-Andrich thresholds.
-If these threshold values are to be used for anchoring later runs, compare these threhsolds with the thresholds obtained by an unanchored analysis of the new data.
+If these threshold values are to be used for anchoring later runs, compare these thresholds with the thresholds obtained by an unanchored analysis of the new data.
 This will assist you in determining what adjustments need to be made to the original threshold-values in order to establish a set of anchor threshold-values that maintain the same rating scale (or partial credit) structure.

 Example 1: Incidental unobserved categories.
 Keep the developmentally important rating scale (or partial credit) categories, observed or not.
 Your small Piaget scale goes from 1 to 6.
 But some levels may not have been observed in this data set.